-Within the broad category of felonies, crimes are further divided into a series of nine classes delineated by alphabetical titles, A through I.
+Within the broad category of felonies, crimes are further divided into a series of nine classes in order of severity, from A, the most severe, through I.

 Class D felonies are moderately severe charges, involving penalties such as prison time and heavy fines.

 Read More: Wisconsin Felony Classes: A Quick Guide

 What is a Class D Felony in Wisconsin?

 Class D felonies are punishable by up to 25 years in state prison, a maximum fine of $100,000, or both.
 (Wis.
 Stat. § 939.50.)